9 Worst Honey Brands to Avoid

 But, there are some reservations people have about their honey.
 Customers are curious about their ingredients as they experience stomach aches.

 Nature Nate was pointed out as not being pure.
-In this regard, there was a class-action lawsuit filed against them.
+In this regard, a class-action lawsuit was filed against them.

 People were mad at the brand for mentioning themselves as pure but not being pure.